harrisonratcliffe/mysql-backup-s3/README.md

 # MySQL Backup S3 Script

 This script automates the process of backing up a MySQL database to an S3-compatible storage solution, using Amazon's CLI tools.
-The backup is compressed and can optionally send a heartbeat request to a monitor service like [Cronitor](https://cronitor.io).
+The backup is compressed and can optionally send a heartbeat request to a monitor service like [Uptime Robot](https://uptimerobot.com/?red=harris0cbaa4).

 ## Features